 BRIDGE PROGRAM (Dual Enrollment)

-The College at Mid-America offers a Bridge Program (Dual Enrollment) that gives options to high school students to earn college credit.
-Through this program, a high school student may earn up to 24 hours of credit toward a bachelor degree.
+Through the Bridge Program, a high school student may earn up to 24 hours of credit toward a bachelor degree.
 To earn the full 24 hours of credit, high school students must take four classes during their junior year and four classes during their senior year.

 Students must meet the following requirements to participate: